SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs

-\textbf{Experiments' Baselines}. \begin{itemize}[leftmargin=*] \item \underline{Baseline-Retrieval} is a service-based retrieval for recommendation.
-The client first sends a request to the predictor that serves User Tower on 1 GPU and gets the user embedding.
-Second, the client sends the user embedding with filtering queries to the indexing server.
-The indexing server provides both the ANN search index built based on the Faiss-CPU(IVF) and inverted-index for feature filtering and are running on CPUs.
-Each inverted-index CPU server builds the index on a partition of items and the filtering queries are running in a scatter-gather manner. \item \underline{Baseline-Retrieval-GPU} is a service-based retrieval baseline on GPUs.
+\underline{Baseline-Retrieval} is a service-based retrieval baseline.
+Client first sends a request to predictor that serves User Tower on 1 GPU and gets the user embedding.
+It then sends user embedding with filtering queries to indexing servers.
+The indexing servers contain ANN search index built based on the Faiss-CPU(IVF) and inverted-index(CPU) for feature filtering.
+Each inverted-index server builds its index on a partition of items and filtering queries are running in scatter-gather manner. \underline{Baseline-Retrieval-GPU} is a service-based retrieval baseline on GPUs.
 User Tower is served on 1 GPU.
-The ANN search index is built based on Faiss-GPU(IVF) and the filtering index is using GPU-based forward index discussed in \ref{sec:4.1}.
+The ANN index is built based on Faiss-GPU(IVF) and filtering is using GPU-based forward index discussed in \ref{sec:4.1}.
 The ANN index and the forward index are served in multiple GPUs.
 Each GPU builds its index on a partition of items, the ANN search and filtering are running in a scatter-gather manner.
-1 means no sharding. \item \underline{SilverTorch-Retrieval} is the SilverTorch retrieval without OverArch and Value Model layers.
-Client sends a single request to predictor.
-The server computes the user embedding followed by SilverTorch's co-designed ANN search and bloom index, returning topk item ids.
+1 means no sharding. \underline{SilverTorch-Retrieval} is the SilverTorch retrieval without OverArch and Value Model layers.
+Client sends a single request to GPU predictor.
+The server computes the user embedding followed by ANN search and bloom index, returning topk item ids.